gsoules/MkDocs/digital-archive/docs/super-web-host.md

-# Reclaim Hosting
+# Web host administration

-This page explains how to perform Digital Archive related tasks on Reclaim Hosting.
+This page explains how to perform Digital Archive related web host administration tasks on a [Reclaim Hosting](https://reclaimhosting.com/) web server.

 ---

+!!! warning "Are you a superuser?"
+    This superuser documentation assumes that you already know, or will learn, how to perform basic system adminstration tasks.
+For example, you must be able to navigate the file system, edit and delete files, and be familiar with system administration duties such as database management, permissions, FTP, and such.
+If these things are foreign to you, **do not** attempt to serve as the superuser.

 ## cPanel
 [cPanel](https://cpanel.net/) is a control panel that lets you manage many aspects of your